How can we help?

 • Security requirement: The IP-Auth-Stop-Binding-2.0 feature prevents users without verified NPIs from binding the iPrescribe Authenticator app to their devices.

-• Verification process: When you attempt to set up iPrescribe Authenticator, the system scans your cronto image.
-Your NPI is checked against the DrWeb database across regions 1-5.
+• Verification process: When you attempt to set up iPrescribe Authenticator, the system scans your cronto image and checks your NPI against the DrWeb database across regions 1-5.
 If your NPI is not found, the binding process is automatically stopped.

-• Automatic fallback: Users are immediately redirected to the Code Generator option.
-This ensures all providers have a secure authentication method available Note: This requires no additional user action.
+• Automatic fallback: You are immediately redirected to the Code Generator option.
+This ensures all providers have a secure authentication method available.
+No additional action is required on your part.

 Before you begin